A critical study of the nature of Christian theology as public discourse: aims and methods, challenges and possibilities.

 - Teaching Arrangements

-Distance: One 1-hour and three 2-hour videoconferences, plus one teaching day, throughout the semester
+Distance: One 1-hour introductory lecture, and four 2-hour videoconferences throughout the semester.

 Textbooks are not required for this paper.
-A course book has been developed for this paper, and other resources will be provided electronically.
+Readings will be provided electronically.

 - Course outline

 - Scholarship, Communication, Critical thinking, Ethics, Research, Self-motivation.

 Students who successfully complete this paper will be able to